 Mining Act 1978

-- Forfeiture action may be initiated if royalty payment non-compliance occurs.
+Fines may be imposed if royalty return and production report non-compliance occurs.

 State Agreement Acts